"By nature, men are nearly alike, but through their practices, they get wide apart."

 Diagnosis and Diagnostic tools:

-• There are usually mild early symptoms before the onset of chronic diseases, but people do not attach importance to these signs.
+- Mild early symptoms usually precede the onset of chronic diseases, but people do not value these signs.

-• Depending on the intensity of the referral, the patient's medical examination must be very focused and thorough, not only in laboratory tests, since early signs are often not reflected in laboratory tests.
+- Depending on the intensity of the referral, the patient's medical examination must be very focused and thorough, not only in laboratory tests, since laboratory tests often do not reflect early signs.

 Treatments and Recovery processes should be looked at together.